 Meet Yumiko, the publisher

 I am Yumiko Horie, the publisher of Small Business Japan.
-Let me tell you about my journey to starting the journal, including my journalism background and business.
+Let me tell you about my journey to starting the business, including my journalism background and business.

 An Ibaraki-born Tokyoite, I was raised in the Showa era, which ended in 1989 when I was a teenager.
 I spent the first 12 years of my career as a newspaper journalist at the Yomiuri, a leading Japanese newspaper.
 After that, I worked for the non-profit sector, including the United Nations and an NGO, interspersed with a master's degree in the UK.
 I am also the founder of Posse Nippon KK, the publisher of Small Business Japan.
 Go to my LinkedIn profile.